Wednesday's Words on a Friday

 them had either fallen or been driven over the edge so long ago that nobody

 remembered anything about it.
-We were adventurous “thrill seekers” Duncan and I, and we had spotted the ravine last month when flying our helicopter home after
+We were adventurous “thrill seekers” Duncan and I, and we had spotted the ravine last month when flying our helicopter home a couple of days after

 the unfortunate attempt at surfing through shark-infested waters.
 We’d made it